Rashini1234/titanic/README.md

-# 🚢 Titanic Survival Prediction - My First Machine Learning Project
+# 🚢 Titanic Survival Prediction

 This project predicts whether a passenger survived the Titanic disaster using classic machine learning techniques.
 It was built as a beginner-friendly introduction to data science and model building using Python.